Cannedfood/WonkyWidgets/Readme.md

 	- Use packing where sensible
 - Add partial redraws
 - Add a FreeType font rendering backend
-- Add a different file loading backend (stb has some issues)
+- Add a different file loading backend (stb has some issues, esp. with jpegs)

 #### Bugs
 - Sliders don't work properly with exponents other than 1
 - Widgets don't clip children
 - List and WrappedList doesn't balance the remaining space between children with AlignFill
 - WrappedList doesn't fill gaps
-- Padding is ignored
+- Padding is widely ignored

 ## Should I use this library
 - **Caveat 0**: No. It is WIP and the documentation consists of *lies*. **LIEEES I SAY!**